keith-turner/fluo/README.md

 ## Getting Started

 * Take the [Fluo Tour][tour] if you are completely new to Fluo.
-* Read the [install instructions] to install Fluo and start a Fluo application in YARN on a cluster where Accumulo, Hadoop & Zookeeper are running.
-If you need help setting up these dependencies, see the [related projects page][related] for external projects that can help.
+* Read the [install instructions][install] to install Fluo and start a Fluo application in YARN on a cluster where Accumulo, Hadoop & Zookeeper are running.
+If you need help setting up these dependencies, see the [related projects page][related] for external projects that may help.

 ## Applications